Sahasrajit123/Low-sample-complexity-PB/readme.md

 a) Toggle_permutations.py

 This file generates all possible binary strings of length (20).
-Note that each of these strings denote various cases in the optimization problem formulation as described in Lemma 13 and 9.
+Note that each of these strings indices the optimization problem formulation as described in Lemma 13 and 9.
 Then it performs two reductions in sequence.
+'0' at an index denotes the 3-sized subset $Q$ corresponding to that index belongs in Case-1 and '1' denotes the same for Case-2.

 i) From every pairs of such strings which are toggles of each other, exactly one of them is chosen for the next step.
 (Follows from the result in Lemma 21).